Kenan2000/BL9/README.md

 **IMPORTANT - PUT ONLY ONE OUT OF 3 VERSIONS DEPENDING ON YOUR CHOSEN MONSTER_RESILIENCE MODIFIER DURING WORLD GENERATION**

-## What you'll experience and main features
+## What you'll experience: main features

 **1) Adds over 175+ overmaps - huge crazed Ancient Castlelan Castle, Military heavily guarded Island, various custom unique structures-biomes infested by ALL kinds of monsters with GREAT rewards and bosses to fight**